hudecfil/bachelor_project-dig_mat_robot/README.md

 ## Designing the voxels

 First of all I have to design my voxels.
 I based it on design of simple rigid voxel.
-I added holes for magnets and edited corner brace - when robot docks on the voxel, lock.
+I added holes for magnets and edited corner brace - when robot docks on the voxel, cross-shaped anchor has to get through lattice.
 Whole design is made in Fusion 360.
 Each lattice is 3D printed from PETG.
 Specific print settings: sequential printing - printer finishes first one object and than moves to another; no infill - increased number of perimeters to 5; material - PETG;
 temperatures (nozzle/heat-bed) - first lr.: 230°C/85°C, other lrs.: 240°C/90°C;  layer height - 0.15 mm.

+### Magnetic voxel MK0.0

+My first printed lattice was designed to test strenght of bond between two lattices.
+Each lattice is equiped with 4 pairs of magnets in each corner.
+We have to use pairs of magnets because when we put two mirrored lattices next to each other, the polarities of the magnets have to be opposite.
+Magnets are 3x3 mm (DxH) neodym cylinders, with magnetic force of 290 g, which seemed sufficient.
+First idea of fixing the magnets in place was to glue them in the holes (with clearence 0.3 mm), but it would be too difficult when assembling larger number of voxels.
+Magnets fitted in holes perfectly.

+### Magnetic voxel MK0.1